YNAB tree logoAustralian flag

 The degree of difficulty for this one depends on your lifestyle, but it packs a punch!
 Do some research for budget-friendly recipes, and you’ll really feel the difference.

-Bonus: cooking at home can help you minimize your spending and your waistline.
+Bonus: cooking at home can help you minimize your spending and ensure you're setting aside the right amount for eating out.

 I know some folks are very loyal to their favorite brands, but think about it.
 Would you rather wash cash down the drain via beauty products, or save that money and enjoy financial peace a decade early?